ISO/IEC 42001:2023 vs 23 NYCRR 500

 What It Is

 23 NYCRR Part 500 is the New York Department of Financial Services (NYDFS) Cybersecurity Regulation, a prescriptive state-level framework for financial entities.
-It mandates risk-based cybersecurity programs to protect nonpublic information (NPI) and system integrity, with phased amendments effective through 2025 emphasizing evidence-based compliance.
+It mandates risk-based cybersecurity programs to protect nonpublic information (NPI) and system integrity, with phased amendments fully effective as of 2025 emphasizing evidence-based compliance.

 Key Components